 New World Natural Foods is a Canadian company, and they manufacture their products in Canada.
 They are based in St. Catharines, Ontario.

-They specialize in organic and natural food products, including a variety of cereals, and granola
+They specialize in organic and natural food products, including a variety of cereals, and granola.

 You can shop for New World Foods Cereal Products on their Amazon store.